DPS: Only 35 percent of prison staff willing to get COVID-19 vaccine

 "It is compounded by the unwillingness to make the vaccine mandatory for staff," said Elizabeth Simpson, associate director for Emancipation NC.
 "I think it would be an important move."

-DPS leaders say they expect vaccination rates of staff will improve overtime with consistent messages and educational videos that dispel myths and encourage the effectiveness of vaccinations.
+DPS leaders said they expect vaccination rates of staff will improve overtime with consistent messages and educational videos that dispel myths and encourage the effectiveness of vaccinations.

 The US is about to get the Johnson & Johnson vaccine.
 Here's how it's different from the others